1/4, 1/2, 3/4-Size Guitars - Guitar sizes smaller than a normal guitar with shorter strings and less space between

 Slide or Bottleneck - A plastic or glass tube placed over the third or fourth finger of the left hand and used to play "slide" or glissando effects in rock and blues and other forms of traditional music.

 Standard Tuning - The guitar is generally tuned EADGBE low to high but can be tuned to other 'open' tunings.

 String Winder - A swivel device with a handle with a fixture that fits over the tuning keys to save time.

 Strumming - Performed with a pick or the fingers.
 Generally consists of brushing across 2-6 strings (or 12 on a 12-string guitar) in a rhythmic up and down fashion appropriate to the tune and rhythm being played.

 Tablature or Tab - A system of writing music for fretted instruments whereby a number or letter appears on lines representing the strings, indicating the fret to be played.
 This is an alternative method to music manuscript which that although you do not need to read music, tab does not show note values, rests, time/key signature, rhythm.
 There are many sites with free transcriptions of 1000's of songs, riffs or guitar solos but be aware, they are not always 100% accurate.

 Transcription - To write down in tab or manuscript a solo, note for note, off of a recording.

 Transpose - To change the key of a piece of music by a specific interval such as Dm to Am.

-Tremolo - A technique performed with either a very rapid down-up movement of the pick or a pami plucking of the fingers.
+Tremolo - A technique performed with either a very rapid down-up movement of the pick or plucking of the fingers.

 Triad - A basic three-note chord.